vertexproject/synapse/CONTRIBUTING.rst

 docs may also be added to Synapse as well for more detailed discussions of Syanpse subsystems.
 This is currently done via readthedocs.

-In order to do local doc generation, typically for the purposes of ensuring that your docs will render properly, you can following the following steps:
+In order to do local doc generation you can do the following steps:

 #.
 Install the following packages (preferably in a virtualenv):